CSIR-NET and DBT-BET Merged

 Section New LS & BT Old CSIR-NET Life Sciences Old DBT-BET

-Biomolecules & Biophysical Unified coverage of metabolism & kinetics Similar scope Part of General Biotechnology
+Biomolecules & Biophysical Unified coverage of structure & function of biomolecules, metabolism & kinetics Similar scope Part of General Biotechnology

-Cell Biology Single comprehensive section Separate, overlapping Covered under prokaryotic & eukaryotic cells
+Cell Biology Single comprehensive section, New topic included in this unit: Nucleus dynamics,apoptosis, necrosis, autophagy, antimicrobial resistance (AMR).
+Separate, overlapping Covered under prokaryotic & eukaryotic cells

-Fundamental Processes DNA/RNA/protein in one list Standalone section Under Cellular Processes
+Fundamental Processes DNA/RNA/protein in one list, Topics included in this section:ribozyme, riboswitches, non-coding RNA, protein trafficking and transport, protein degradation, epigenetic regulation.)
+Standalone section Under Cellular Processes

-Bioinformatics & Computational New standalone emphasis Scattered Embedded in genomics & proteomics
+Bioinformatics & Computational New standalone emphasis Not present Embedded in genomics & proteomics

-Methods & Ethics Integrated with advanced methods Methods and ethics separate Scattered; separate IPR & ethics section
+Methods in Biology Integrated with Omics & IPR, Biosafety and Bioethics Methods separate & IPR, Biosafety and ethics not included.
+Scattered; separate IPR & ethics section

 Exam Format Single unified exam Single exam Two-part MCQ (General + Specialized)